 - Where and how the filling is placed

 - The chewing load that the tooth will have to bear

 - How deeply into the tooth the decay or existing filling extends

 Before your treatment begins, your doctor will discuss with you all of your options and potential outcomes of having fillings placed in your tooth to remove decay.
-At our office, the method we use is Direct Fillings.
+At our office, the method we use is a composite resin (white) filling.